- How is chronic myeloid leukemia treated?

 - Complementary and alternative therapies for chronic myeloid leukemia

 Bone marrow or peripheral blood stem cell transplant for chronic myeloid leukemia

 Normal doses of chemotherapy (chemo) can harm normal cells as well as cancer cells.
-A stem cell transplant offers a way for doctors to use the very high doses of chemo needed to kill all the leukemia cells.
-Although the drugs destroy the patient's bone marrow, transplanted stem cells given after the chemo can restore the blood-making bone marrow stem cells.
+A stem cell transplant offers doctors a way to use the very high doses of chemo needed to kill all the leukemia cells.
+Although the drugs destroy the patient's bone marrow, stem cells given after the chemo can restore the blood-making bone marrow stem cells.
 This is called a stem cell transplant (SCT).

 The transplant process

 First, blood-forming stem cells are collected from either the patient or a matched donor.
 The cells are frozen and stored.
 Patients are then given very high doses of chemo to kill the cancer cells.
 They may also get radiation to their entire body to kill any remaining cancer cells.
 After treatment, the stored stem cells are given to the patient in a vein like a blood transfusion.
 Then the waiting begins as the stem cells settle in the patient's bone marrow and start to grow and produce blood cells.